-- 2.1 The Trust seeks to eliminate unlawful discrimination against colleagues, potential colleagues, patients or clients on the grounds of sex, marital status, disability, sexual orientation, gender identity, age, race, ethnic or national origin, religion, pregnancy/ maternity, political opinion, or trade union membership and to promote equality of opportunity and good relations between colleagues and clients. - 2.2 Colleagues must at all times indicate an acceptance of these principles and fulfil their responsibilities with regard to equality legislation and the Trust's Equality Diversity and Inclusion Policy and protocols. - 2.3 Any colleague who is a member of the Volunteer Reserve Forces or Cadet Forces is required to notify the Trust of their status.
+- 2.1.
+Colleagues must at all times indicate an acceptance of these principles and fulfil their responsibilities with regard to equality legislation and the Trust's Equality Diversity and Inclusion Policy and protocols. - 2.2.
+Any colleague who is a member of the Volunteer Reserve Forces or Cadet Forces is required to notify the Trust of their status. - 2.3.
+The Trust is committed to providing support to Reservist and Cadet Forces colleagues and will allow paid leave to attend an annual camp. - 2.4.
+Following demobilisation, every support will be offered to allow the Reservist's return to the workplace to be as easy as possible. - 2.5.
+The Trust will not disadvantage those Reservists and Cadet Forces who notify The Trust of their Reserve/CFAV status or those Reservists who are made known to The Trust directly by the Armed Forces.

-- 2.4 The Trust is committed to providing support to Reservist and Cadet Forces colleagues and will allow paid leave to attend an annual camp. - 2.5 Following demobilisation, every support will be offered to allow the Reservist's return to the workplace to be as easy as possible. - 2.6 The Trust will not disadvantage those Reservists and Cadet Forces who notify The Trust of their Reserve/CFAV status or those Reservists who are made known to The Trust directly by the Armed Forces. - 2.7 Reasonable leave to support training will be made available to reservists and CFAVs to attend annual camp or equivalent continuous training.
+- 2.6.
+Reasonable leave to support training will be made available to reservists and CFAVs to attend annual camp or equivalent continuous training.
 Permission will be granted where possible in line with service needs.
-Once given, permission will not be rescinded except in exceptional and extreme circumstances. - 2.8 Should an individual gain clinical skills in a reservist or CFAV role, they will revert to the scope of practice of their SECAmb substantive/recognised role upon their return to work.
+Once given, permission will not be rescinded except in exceptional and extreme circumstances. - 2.7.
+Should an individual gain clinical skills in a reservist or CFAV role, they will revert to the scope of practice of their SECAmb substantive/ recognised role upon their return to work.